Evolution of the Agile Manager

 The pattern below describes 5 stages.
 In every stage the Manager changes behaviour and lets go of an old behaviour.

 Each of the stages has a relation to the maturity-level of the Scrum team.
-An Agile Manager cannot grow when the Scrum Master, Product Owner and Development Team are not growing along.
+An Agile Manager cannot grow when the Scrum Master, Product Owner, and Developers are not growing along.

 The organisation is a top-down hierarchy.
 Plans are made at the top of the hierarchy.
 The Director makes sure that people below in the hierarchy (Product Owners included) focus on execution.

-Profit and shareholder happiness are the main measurement for progress.
-Teams commit to time, scope and budget to make sure plans are executed.
+Profit and shareholder happiness are the main measurements of progress.
+Teams commit to time, scope, and budget to make sure plans are executed.

 Directors in a transition to the next stage have difficulties, since: